hup-dev/Zip-Code-Rent-Analyzer/README.md

 Once up and Running you may go to the localhost address provided to play around.

 NOTE: If you do not have the API Key for this project, use zipcodes in the market_data_db such as 10012, or 90210.
-Also, this is still version one so it has some bugs and a lack of error handling
+Also, this is still version one so it has some bugs and a lack of error handling.
+I do plan on adding some more features, like a map markup of the zipcode entered, some more analysis on the data, etc. I also may view some other APIs that can possibly fit my needs better.